Jeannine Bailliu: Scholarship and selected works

+In addition, Bailliu also focuses a lot of her research on the economic growth of emerging market economies.
+In 2016, she published a paper called "Structural Reforms and Economic Growth in Emerging Market Economies" following structural reforms after the 2008 financial crisis.

 Research on the Chinese economy

 How Fast Can China Grow?
 The Middle Kingdom's Prospects to 2030 (2016)

 Jeannine Bailliu co-authored this research with her colleagues Mark Kruger, Argyn Toktamyssov and Wheaton Welbourn.
 Bailliu et al. (2016) used a Cobb-Douglas production function to forecast the growth of the Chinese economy to 2030.
 They used four key determinants: capital stock growth, labour growth, human capital growth and total factor productivity (TFP) growth.
 Their research suggests that the Chinese economy is expected to decelerate its growth from its current 7% growth rate to roughly 5% by 2030.
 Their attribute this slow down in growth to a decrease in future investments.